Hannibal Hamlin: Death

 On July 4, 1891, Hamlin collapsed and fell unconscious while playing cards at the Tarratine Club he founded in downtown Bangor, and died there a few hours later, at the age of 81.
 He was buried in the Hamlin family plot at Mount Hope Cemetery in Bangor.
 He outlived six of his successors in the vice presidency (Andrew Johnson, Schuyler Colfax, Henry Wilson, William A. Wheeler, Chester A. Arthur, and Thomas A. Hendricks), more than any other U.S. vice president.
+He was also the third American Vice President to die on Independence Day.

+He is buried in the Mount Hope Cemetery in Bangor, Maine.

 Family

-Hamlin had four sons who grew to adulthood: Charles Hamlin, Cyrus Hamlin, Hannibal Emery Hamlin and Frank Hamlin.
+Hamlin had four sons and one daughter who grew to adulthood: Charles, Cyrus, Hannibal Emery, Frank, and Sarah.
 Charles and Cyrus served in the Union forces during the Civil War, both becoming generals, Charles by brevet.
-Cyrus was among the first Union officers to argue for the enlistment of black troops, and commanded a brigade of freedmen in the Siege of Port Hudson.
-Charles and sister Sarah were present at Ford's Theater the night of Lincoln's assassination.
+Cyrus was among the first Union officers to argue for the enlistment of black troops and commanded a brigade of freedmen in the Siege of Port Hudson.
+Charles and Sarah were present at Ford's Theater the night of Lincoln's assassination.
 Hannibal Emery Hamlin was Maine Attorney General from 1905 to 1908.
 Hannibal Hamlin's great-granddaughter Sally Hamlin was a child actor who made many spoken word recordings for the Victor Talking Machine Company in the early 20th century.

 Hannibal's older brother, Elijah Livermore Hamlin, was president of the Mutual Fire Insurance Co. of Bangor and the Bangor Institution for Savings.
-He was twice an unsuccessful candidate for governor of Maine in the late 1840s, and served as mayor of Bangor in 1851–1852.
-The brothers were members of different political parties (Hannibal a Democrat, and Elijah a Whig) before both becoming Republican in the later 1850s.
+He was twice an unsuccessful candidate for governor of Maine in the late 1840s and served as mayor of Bangor in 1851–1852.
+The brothers were members of different political parties (Hannibal a Democrat, and Elijah a Whig) before both became Republicans in the late 1850s.

 Hannibal's nephew (Elijah's son) Augustus Choate Hamlin was a physician, artist, mineralogist, author, and historian.
 He was also mayor of Bangor in 1877–1878, and a founding member of the Bangor Historical Society.

-Augustus served as surgeon in the 2nd Maine Volunteer Infantry Regiment during the Civil War, eventually becoming a U.S. Army Medical Inspector, and later the Surgeon General of Maine.
+Augustus served as a surgeon in the 2nd Maine Volunteer Infantry Regiment during the Civil War, eventually becoming a U.S. Army Medical Inspector, and later the Surgeon General of Maine.
 He wrote books about Andersonville Prison and the Battle of Chancellorsville.
-Hannibal's grand-nephew (Elijah's grandson) Isaiah K. Stetson was Speaker of the Maine House of Representatives in 1899–1900, and owned a large company in Bangor which manufactured and shipped lumber and ice and ran a shipyard and marine railway.
+Hannibal's grand-nephew (Elijah's grandson) Isaiah K. Stetson was Speaker of the Maine House of Representatives in 1899–1900, and owned a large company in Bangor that manufactured and shipped lumber and ice and ran a shipyard and marine railway.

 Hannibal's first cousin Cyrus Hamlin, who was a graduate of the Bangor Theological Seminary, became a missionary in Turkey, where he founded Robert College.
 He later became president of Middlebury College in Vermont.
 His son, A. D. F. Hamlin, Hannibal's first cousin once removed, became a professor of architecture at Columbia University and a noted architectural historian.
 There are biographies of Hamlin by his grandson Charles E. Hamlin (1899, reprinted 1971) and by H. Draper Hunt (1969).